Kong/docs.konghq.com/app/plugins/oauth2-authentication.md

 Endpoint                     | description
 ---                         | ---
 `/oauth2/authorize`          | The endpoint to the Authorization Server that provisions authorization codes for the [Authorization Code][authorization-code-grant] flow, or the access token when the [Implicit Grant][implicit-grant] flow is enabled.
+Only `POST` is supported.
 `/oauth2/token`              | The endpoint to the Authorization Server that provision access tokens.
 This is also the only endpoint to use for the [Client Credentials][client-credentials] and [Resource Owner Password Credentials Grant][password-grant] flows.
+Only `POST` is supported.

 The clients trying to authorize and request access tokens must use these endpoints.
+Remember that the endpoints above must be combined with the right URI path or headers that you normally use when consuming the root `/` endpoint of the API through Kong.

 ### Create a Consumer